 Corneal foreign bodies account for the second most common form of ocular trauma, with corneal abrasions being number one.
 In general, major morbidity such as visual acuity loss is not common.
 Many corneal foreign bodies are superficial, and benign, albeit uncomfortable.

-The etiology of corneal foreign bodies vary.
-Most commonly it is a combination of a lack of protective eye-wear and high-risk activities.
+The etiology of corneal foreign bodies varies.
+Most commonly, it is a combination of a lack of protective eye-wear and high-risk activities.
 This includes grinding, hammering, drilling, and welding.
 In addition to these common causes, unexpecting causes are also seen, such as debris from driving or walking.

 Histopathology of the cornea will reveal five epithelial type layers.
 The first and outmost is called the epithelium.
-Classically this is 5-6 cell layers thick, consisting of epithelial cells.
+Classically this is 5 to 6 cell layers thick, consisting of epithelial cells.
 Below lies a single layer of basal epithelial cells referred to as Bowman’s layer.
 The stroma is the thickest layer, the thickest layer, comprises keratocytes.
-Beneath this lies Descemet membrane, and finally a monolayer of corneal endothelium cells, derived from neural crest cells.
+Beneath this lies Descemet membrane, and finally, a monolayer of corneal endothelium cells derived from neural crest cells.
 The five-layered cornea contains no vasculature and derives its nutrients from the aqueous humor of the anterior chamber itself.
 On microscopic exam, disruption with a foreign body can occur at any level.

 History and Physical